HPCBio/EBP/scripts/BUSCO_QC/README_qc_assembly.md

 - If the Augustus tool was installed in a path that is write-protected; then you need to copy the config.ini file to you home folder

 - If the BUSCO database is not found in the default path (BUSCO/data/lineages/insecta_odb10); then you need to specify the full path in the script

+- Copy the assemblathon folder to your path

 ## 3.2 Run the script